-Our patent portfolio includes drug delivery device patents directed to KIO-101 as composition-of-matter, formulations thereof and its therapeutic uses in the treatment of ocular disorders and diseases and more.
-In addition, KIO-301 holds a patent portfolio consisting of platform enabling IP, composition-of-matter, methods of use, and formulations thereof.
+Our patent portfolio includes patents covering KIO-101 including composition-of-matter, formulations thereof and its therapeutic uses in the treatment of ocular disorders and diseases and more.
+In addition, we hold a patent portfolio covering KIO-301 consisting of composition-of-matter, methods of use, and formulations thereof patents.
+Our KIO-201 portfolio of patents covers composition-of-matter and methods of use claims.
 These issued patents will expire between 2023 and 2036.
 Given the amount of time required for the development, testing and regulatory review of new product candidates, patents protecting such candidates might expire before or shortly after such candidates are commercialized.
 As a result, our owned and licensed patent portfolio may not provide us with sufficient rights to exclude others from commercializing products similar or identical to ours.
 In the future, we intend to apply for restorations of patent term for some of our currently owned or licensed patents to add patent life beyond their current expiration date, depending on the expected length of clinical trials and other factors involved in the submission of the relevant new drug application or NDA.
-See "Government Regulation-Patent Term Restoration and Marketing Exclusivity" below.
+See "Government Regulation - Patent Term Restoration and Marketing Exclusivity" below.